Yhooi2/Wildhaven-website/PROJECT_ARCHITECTURE.md

 ## 🏗️ Project Structure Overview

-This document describes the comprehensive refactoring and modernization of the Wildhaven project architecture.
+This document describes the comprehensive refactoring and modernization of the Wildhaven project architecture, transitioning from feature-based to entity-based architecture.

 ## 📁 Directory Structure